openradx/adit/README.md

 # TODO list

+-   Only show own batch queries
+-   Retry on timeout
 -   Fix message box
 -   Make Previous Jobs more prominent
--   Hint for semicolon as delimiter in CSV
+-   Hint for semicolon as delimiter in CSV in help
--
 -   Think about splitting BatchID in QueryID and TransferID, see BatchTask and batch_id
 -   prefer study root
 -   c-get download timeout